 Right off the bat, we will say that all three are very effective, proven over many years (hundreds, in fact!) and will serve you well.
 So this isn’t a question of which type will work, but rather which type serves your needs best.

-We can't answer that directly without knowing a little more about your objectives and situations.
-But we can lend some general advice.
+We can’t answer that directly without knowing a little more about your objectives and situations.
+But we can offer some general advice.

 If you are focused long term on enjoying lots of honey then the Langstroth is a great choice, since it has the highest capacity and can easily be expanded.
 It’s also a traditional hive design, supported by many manufacturers and suppliers.
 In some regards, it might be considered the safest of choices.